pgilad/slush-gulpfile/README.md

 ## Options

-So many, just soo many...
+So many, just so many...

 ## Getting To Know Slush